 South Dock Road is an area located on the south-eastern side of Providenciales, and gets its name from being the route that connects Downtown to the industrial port of South Dock.
 This road and surrounding area primarily is commercial and industrial use, and many of the island’s heavy equipment, construction, and bulk material importers have locations on the road.
 South Dock Road also connects the Five Cays and Chalk Sound regions to central Providenciales.

 Previously, the Providenciales landfill was located directly off the northern side of South Dock Road, but was moved due to complaints from airlines, as flights were experiencing landing delays due to smoke from illegal fires at the dump.
 The Providenciales International Airport was essentially adjacent and downwind to the landfill, and which made the old location untenable.

-Despite initially being a largely industrial area, it has become mixed-use with the construction of many private residences, especially on the western ridge overlooking the scenic
+Despite initially being a largely industrial area, the South Dock area has increasingly become mixed-use with the construction of more private residences, especially on the western ridge overlooking the scenic Chalk Sound Lagoon.

 As the South Dock Road area is adjacent inland to the old Providenciales settlement of Five Cays, fertile portions of the region once served as farmland.

-Loyalist period of history, life was difficult in the islands and subsistence agriculture, fishing and small-scale trade had to come together to produce the necessities of life.
-The common crops at the time were maize, beans, pigeon peas, okra, squash, sugar cane and plantains, which would be raised in the gullies and low points between the hills.
+During the post-Loyalist period of history, life was difficult in the islands and subsistence agriculture, fishing, and small-scale trade had to come together to produce the necessities of life.
+The common crops at the time were maize, beans, pigeon peas, okra, squash, sugar cane, and plantains, which would be raised in the gullies and low points between the hills.